Rapid Prototype Composite Tooling Using CFOAM® Carbon Foam

 Below are two examples of completed rapid prototype tools with both coats of the two part epoxy paint system.
 The tool on the left shows the masking paper on the edges.
 The paint system adds approximately 0.004” to the surface of the tool.

-To date, the rapid prototype tooling surfaces used at Touchstone have been used to successfully cure composite parts when the tool was vacuum bagged to a flat table, or the entire tool was envelope bagged.
+To date, the rapid prototype tooling surfaces used have been used to successfully cure composite parts when the tool was vacuum bagged to a flat table, or the entire tool was envelope bagged.